Registan: Madrasas

-Ulugh Beg Madrasah (1417–1420)
+Ulugh Beg Madrasa (1417–1420)

-The Ulugh Beg Madrasah, built by Ulugh Beg during the Timurid Empire era of Timur, has an imposing iwan with a lancet-arch pishtaq or portal facing the square.
+The Ulugh Beg Madrasa (مدرسۀ الغبیگ), built by Ulugh Beg during the Timurid Empire era of Timur, has an imposing iwan with a lancet-arch pishtaq or portal facing the square.
 The corners are flanked by high minarets.
 The mosaic panel over the iwan's entrance arch is decorated by geometrical stylized ornaments.
 The square courtyard includes a mosque and lecture rooms, and is fringed by the dormitory cells in which students lived.
 There are deep galleries along the axes.
-Originally the Ulugh Beg Madrasah was a two-storied building with four domed darskhonas (lecture rooms) at the corners.
+Originally the Ulugh Beg Madrasa was a two-storied building with four domed darskhonas (lecture rooms) at the corners.

-The Ulugh Beg Madrasah (مدرسه الغ بیگ) was one of the best clergy universities of the Muslim Orient in the 15th century CE.
-Abdul-Rahman Jami, the great Persian poet, scholar, mystic, scientist and philosopher studied at the madrasah.
+The Ulugh Beg Madrasa was one of the best clergy universities of the Muslim Orient in the 15th century CE.
+Jami, the great Persian poet, scholar, mystic, scientist and philosopher studied at the madrasa.
 Ulugh Beg himself gave lectures there.
-During Ulugh Beg's government the madrasah was a centre of learning.
+During Ulugh Beg's government the madrasa was a centre of learning.